What kind of oil should I use?

 I hope by now you are convinced that peanut butter type oils no longer belong inside your engine.
 We now know thinner is better.

-My personal recommendation for the brand of oil to use is Valvoline.
+We have had a relationship with Valvoline over the last 30 years and have recently switched to Chevron.
+My personal recommendation would be to use either Chevron or Valvoline, both are top quality oils.
 I have found over the years that my engines last longer and are cleaner inside than many of my customer's cars we take apart.
 This could also be attributed to my good maintenance habits.